Deborah Scaling Kiley

 Deborah Scaling Kiley (January 21, 1958 – August 13, 2012) was an American sailor, author, motivational speaker, and businesswoman.
 She was the first American woman to complete the Whitbread Round the World Race.
-In 1982, she famously survived a boating accident off the coast of North Carolina, which became the basis for her book Albatross and subject of multiple other books and films which emphasized traits and skills of survival.
+In 1982, she famously survived a boating accident off the coast of North Carolina, which became the basis for her book Albatross and the subject of multiple other books and films which emphasized traits and skills of survival.
 She died of unknown causes after moving to Mexico in 2012.

 Biography

 Deborah Scaling was born January 21, 1958, in Throckmorton, Texas.
 She took up sailing at an early age and began working as a crew member on yachts.
 In 1981, she became the first American woman to complete the Whitbread Round the World Race, working as a cook on the South African Xargo.